-There were two standout exceptions in this field.
+There was one standout exception in this field.
 For travelers who ventured out, the option of a private living room won out over a chic hotel lobby, and a private kitchen was more appealing than the all-you-care-to-eat breakfast buffet.
 Use of popular travel alternative Airbnb saw nearly 11% growth year over year, including 3% growth since the end of February.
-And while some travelers were looking for socially-distanced travel, others wanted to get right back into the swing of things.
-Disneyland Resort hotels continued to attract fans, with usage growing 14% year over year and nearly 6% since the end of February.